catalpakzh/catalpakzh/content/en/2024-10-12-questions-when-built-website.md

 How to use mathematical expressions in `.md` files?
 Maybe you use R markdown to write an article, you will not counter this question.
 But if you use markdown, you can find that you can't use mathematical expressions in `.md` files.
 There are head_custom.html and foot_custom.html files under the <u>layout</u> folder.
 You can write the `javascript` type document in these two files to achieve some functions.
 About mathematical expressions, you can read [The Best Way to Support LaTeX Math in Markdown with MathJax](https://yihui.org/en/2018/07/latex-math-markdown/) as a reference.

+How to include a picture on the website?
+Notice the <u>static</u> folder which is used to store the pdf, images, and so on.
+Put your photos in the static/img, just create a folder to store your photos under the static folder, no matter the name of the fold, but ensure you can find it by yourself.

 How to adjust the size of figures?
 Using the html script, for example:
 ```
 <img src="/img/sea.jpg" style="max-width:15%;min-width:40px;float:right;" alt="Kang Zihao" />
 ```
 It seems that markdown can't change the size.

-How to include a picture on the website?
-Notice the <u>static</u> folder which is used to store the pdf, images, and so on.
-Put your photos in the static/img, just create a folder to store your photos under the static folder, no matter the name of the fold, but ensure you can find it by yourself.
+But R Markdown can adjust the size of pictures directly.
+If you want to create a `.rmd` file in the content folder, I recommend creating a separate folder to store the file.
+This is because `.rmd` files generate additional files when processed, which can clutter your content folder.

 Actually, I don't have any knowledge of HTML or CSS before.
 Therefore, I am still exploring the function of the website.
 Using AI as an assistant to help can improve your efficiency.
 Reading other's websites is also a good method to polish your website.
 But I would say, don't spend too much time adjusting your website appearance.
 The content is more important.